 Who knew “.1” could deliver so much

-In a world that is constantly evolving, one of the hallmarks of LEED is “continuous improvement.”
+In a world that is constantly evolving, one of the hallmarks of LEED is continuous improvement.
 With each new version, LEED raises the bar on the green building industry.
-From improving energy performance to emphasizing human health and integrative building design, LEED is encouraging project teams to operate beyond the status quo.
+From improving energy performance to emphasizing human health and integrative building design, LEED encourages project teams to operate beyond the status quo.

-Enter LEED v4.1: LEED v4.1 will be our most inclusive and transparent platform to date.
-That’s because our most important requirement for adoption will come from our most valuable resource of all—you!
+Enter LEED v4.1: our most inclusive and transparent platform to date.

 LEED v4.1 is bigger, stronger, bolder

 - Bigger: LEED v4.1 is for all – it is more inclusive with updated referenced standards and allows projects to earn LEED points through building performance monitoring.

-- Stronger: LEED v4.1 continues to drive performance, fully integrating performance outcomes supported by new methodologies and a simple data-driven path so that you can measure performance on an ongoing basis.
+- Stronger: LEED v4.1 continues to drive performance, fully integrating performance outcomes supported by new methodologies and a simple data-driven path to measure performance on an ongoing basis.

-- Bolder: Lessons learned from those in the market using LEED v4 and over the last twenty years have led us to take a deeper look at existing buildings, residential projects and cities to develop unique solutions that address unique markets.
+- Bolder: Lessons learned from those using LEED have led us to take a deeper look at existing buildings, residential projects and cities to develop solutions that address unique markets.

 LEED v4.1 education is your starting point for engaging with the updated program while earning continuing education.

 Questions?
 Join a live LEED v4.1 "Ask the Expert" session.
 These interactive online events provide you with a direct link to LEED subject matter experts who are available to answer questions and provide support.
-View the schedule.
-View past sessions
+View the schedule or view past sessions.

 View the intro videos below.